Joao-pedrosantos/Joao-pedrosantos/README.md

 ### Hello there 👋
-I’m currently a computational engineering student at Insper!
+I’m currently a computer engineering student at Insper!

 <!--
 **Joao-pedrosantos/Joao-pedrosantos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.